wangrl2016/machine_learning/python/README.md

 The `try` statement works as follows:
 * First, the try clause (the statement(s) between the `try` and `except` keywords) is executed.
-* If no exception occurs, the except clause is skipped and exection of  the `try` statement is finished.
+* If no exception occurs, the except clause is skipped and execution of  the `try` statement is finished.
 * If an exception occurs during execution of the `try` clause, the rest of the clause is skipped.
 Then, if its type matches the exception named after the `except` keyword, the except clause is